pymc-devs/pytensor/doc/dev_start_guide.rst

 Contributing to the documentation
 ---------------------------------

-To contribute to the documentation, first follow the instructions in the previous section.
-Afterward, you can install the documentation dependencies in the virtual environment you created:
+The documentation build dependencies have also been included in the virtual environment you created.
+You can also create a separate virtual environment just for the documentation using the `environment.yml` file located inside the `doc` folder.

 .. code-block:: bash

-    pip install -r requirements-rtd.txt
+    conda env create -f doc/environment.yml
+    conda activate pytensor-docs

 You can now build the documentation from the root of the project with: